What is a Memorandum of Sale? A Quick Guide

 - Whether the buyer is a cash buyer or is buying with a mortgage.

-- If buying with a mortgage some details of the mortgage, and contact details for the mortgage company, may also be shown on the memorandum of sale.
+- If you are buying a house with a mortgage, then some details of the mortgage, and contact details for the mortgage company, may also be shown on the memorandum of sale.

 - Expected dates for an exchange of contracts and then the completion of the sale.
 These dates may be set as a target only, such as 28 days ahead, and are not usually binding.

-- Whether the property is freehold or leasehold.
-If leasehold the number of years remaining on the lease should usually be stated.
+- Whether the property is freehold or leasehold: leasehold property should state the number of years remaining on the lease in the contract.

-- A statement as to whether legal ownership of the property has been checked or not.
+- There should be a statement as to whether legal ownership of the property has been checked.

-- The title number of the property as registered with HM Land Registry.
+- The title number of the property is registered with HM Land Registry.

 - Details of any legal issues that are known about that might affect the sale.
 For example, if the property is subject to probate or is occupied by a tenant.

-- Anything else that has been agreed.
-For example, this might include fixtures and fittings that it has been agreed will be included (or excluded) as part of the sale.
+- Physical items.
+For example, fixtures and fittings that are included (or excluded) as part of the sale.

 - Any special conditions of sale.
-For example, if it an auction sale or is a fast sale to be completed quickly.
+For example, if the property is being sold through an auction.

-- Any other relevant or useful information.
-For example, the status of the buyer such as whether they need to sell another property before they can buy this one, ie. if a chain is involved.
+- Any other relevant information: for example, the status of the buyer.
+This could be whether they need to sell another property before they can buy this one (if a chain is involved).

-You don’t normally need to sign the memorandum of sale.
+Generally speaking, you don’t need to sign the memorandum of sale.

-There is actually no right or wrong format for a memorandum of sale and no special form for one.
-Some memorandums of sale may provide the information above in a different order or may provide additional information.
+There is no standard format for a memorandum of sale (and no dedicated form).
+Documentation may present the information above in any order and may contain additional information.

-It is usually considered to be the responsibility of the seller to provide the memorandum of sale, although any party to the transaction can do so.
+It is (usually) the seller that provides the memorandum of sale, although any party to the transaction can do so.

-If you are selling your property through an estate agent then the estate agent will usually draw up the memorandum of sale.
-If selling through an auction the auction house will do it at the auction sale.
-If you are selling to a house buying company they may complete a memorandum of sale for you to help speed up the process.
+If your property is sold through an estate agent, they usually draw up the memorandum of sale.
+If selling through an auction, the auction house will do it.
+If you sell to a house-buying company, they will do it to help speed up the process.

-A memorandum of sale can be drawn up immediately that a sale is agreed.
+A memorandum of sale can be drawn up immediately: as soon as everything is agreed upon.
 It should usually be produced in less than a week, but it can take much longer if an agent is slow or if some of the necessary information isn’t available.

-The memorandum of sale can either be on paper or sent in digital format.
+The memorandum of sale can be on paper or in a digital format.

-A memorandum of sale is not a contract of sale for a property sale and purchase as such.
-It does not mean that the property has been finally sold.
-Indeed a memorandum of sale will usually state that it is subject to contact.
+A memorandum of sale is not a sales contract, as such.
+It does not mean that the property has sold.
+Indeed, a memorandum will usually be conditional on a further contract.

 However, the information in the memorandum of sale will be used to prepare the legal contract of sale.
-So it is very important that all the details in it are correct.
-If anything is wrong with the memorandum of sale or if anything changes you should inform the other parties immediately.
+So all the details in it must be correct.
+If anything is wrong with the memorandum of sale (or should anything change), you should inform the other parties immediately.

-Even after a memorandum of sale has been issued and exchanged a property sale can still fall through.
+Even after a memorandum of sale has been issued and exchanged, a property sale can still fall through.
 The parties to the sale can change their minds if they want to without penalty.
-This might happen if the buyer’s own house sale falls through, they decide to offer less money, they cannot raise the money or the parties just decide not to buy or sell.
+This might happen if the buyer’s house sale falls through or they decide to offer less money.
+It might happen if they cannot raise money or the involved parties decide (in the end) not to transact for whatever reason.

 Once the memorandum of sale has been produced and exchanged the conveyancing process or legal sales process can begin.